Percona-QA/pstress/README.md

 ```
 # What options does pstress accept?

-First, take a quick look at ``` pstress --help, pstress --config-help, pstress --cli-help, pstress --help --verbose ``` to see available modes and options.
+First, take a quick look at ``` ./pstress-ps --help, ./pstress-ps --help --verbose ``` to see available modes and options.

 # Command line options example: